AU-BCE-EE/Kamp-2024-NH3FluxMethods/README.md

 The script 'main.R' calls all others.

 ## scripts-MatLab
-R scripts for plotting all figures.
+MatLab scripts for plotting all figures.

 ## data-MatLab
 Data files are too large to include but, summary data files are provided here for reproducing figures.